JulianFisla/fightergame/README.md

 # fightergame
-Basic streetfighter like game with plans to implement machine learning into enemy interactions.a
+Basic streetfighter like game with plans to implement machine learning into enemy interactions.aa